scottmk/ti4-reference/snippets/units/faction/te/keleres-mech.md

 ---

-Other players must spend 1 influence to commit ground forces to the planet that contains this unit.
+Other players must spend 1 influence to commit ground forces to this planet.

 * <span style="font-variant:small-caps;">Sustain Damage</span>